jamesmcm/vopono/README.md

 $ vopono exec --provider mullvad --server se --protocol wireguard "transmission-gtk"
 ```

-The server prefix will be searched against available servers and a
+The server prefix will be searched against available servers (and
-random one will be chosen (and reported in the terminal).
+country names) and a random one will be chosen (and reported in the terminal).

 ### OpenVPN